mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step3.md

 Notice that the current active context is  `kubernetes-admin@kubernetes`

-To switch to the `dev-context` context, run the below command:
+To switch to the `dev-context` context, type the below command:

 `kubectl config use-context dev-context`{{execute}}

-If you display the contexts, you will find the active context is set to  `dev-context`:
+If we display the contexts now, the new active context will be set to  `dev-context` context.
+Type the below command to show the context:

 `kubectl config get-contexts`{{execute}}